njmattes/pellish/README.md

 a series of fewer than 3 values.

 ## Et cetera
-I use same bizarre lingo when I use Pell-like sequences.
+I've made up some silly lingo when I use Pell-like sequences in my design work.
+Very non-technical, but it's hard to understand some of the options and internal methods without understanding them.

 *Diagonals* are series of numbers in the pellish matrix,  whose pairs converge towards 1 : √2.